Is Self-Reflection Hurting You?

 As I wrote in a prior post, offering yourself compassion when you’ve received negative feedback or learned disappointing news is the essential first step for understanding what went wrong.

-Another step is to clarify what you and you alone can control and change—instead of ruminating on what another person or persons did or lamenting that the stars are aligned against you.
-And then take steps to change your beliefs and actions.
+Another step is to clarify what I shared in a different post— identify specifically what you and you alone can control and change, instead of ruminating on what another person or persons did or lamenting that the stars are aligned against you.

-Once you’ve figured out what you need to learn from setbacks, reaffirm your core values and top priorities and connect the lessons to strategies to stay aligned with them.
+Once you’ve figured out what you need to learn from setbacks, it’s a good time to reaffirm your core values and top priorities and connect the lessons to a plan — action steps — to stay aligned with them.

 How Curious Are You?